 Mission Statement – Our Business cares about our community, our guests, and our planet.
 We understand the need to protect our natural environment and limit the day-to-day impact of our actions.
-We aim to follow and champion good sustainability practices, to reduce the environmental impacts of our activities and to give something back to our environment
+We aim to follow and champion good sustainability practices, to reduce the environmental impacts of our activities and to give something back to our community.

 Our boats all have a most fuel efficient and low noise engines as possible.
-The fuel tanks on the boats are designed to withstand damage and avoid any spillage using bunded tanks and delivery bousers (this acts as a safety net).
+The fuel tanks on the boats are designed to withstand damage and avoid any spillage using bunded tanks and delivery bowsers (this acts as a safety net).
 We carry fuel spillage kits on aboard our boats as a second precaution.
 Islay Sea Adventures strictly follows the CalMac fuelling regulations and delivery method.

 The Islay Sea Adventures team are dedicated towards making our local waters and beaches clear of litter.
 This is especially important to us within the Special Area of Conservation (SAC) for Harbour/Common Seals that we visit on our Wildlife Trips.
 Although summers months can be extremely busy for us, we find the time to do some litter picks.